CloverFeywilde/Strawberry-Academy/Isekai Core Rules - GM.md

 	- Your HP drops to 5, You cannot Recover HP until after your next turn
 	- Discard your entire hand, You cannot draw on your next turn.
 	- All cards on the table that you control get removed, You cannot activate Skills next turn.

+### Automated Aquatic Angel (Ax3)
+**Ayami Prime** 90 HP ?
+Charm / ?
+Empathy / ?
+Determination / ?
+Knowledge

+__**Class Goal**__
+Switch between 3 Models, each with it's own stats, strengths and weaknesses.
+Catch your opponents off guard with your form changes, and penalize them by placing cards in front of them.
+These cards play to your advange, adding extra effects to your attacks and abilities to your kit.
+(Automated Aquatic Armor)

+__**Skills:**__
+-**Limiter Chip:** (Passive Action) No matter the suit, Standard Attacks deal 2 Damage plus any additional modifiers.
+-**Mirror Split:** (Quick Action)[_-Opponent's tries to attack, deal damage, or stun any of your abilities-_ & Discard 1 special card from your hand] Before the Opponent's action begins: Immediately switch forms, then resume their triggered action.

+- **Ax3 - Type A:**  Suit: Empathy / 30 HP / 6 Empathy / 0~
+	- **CounterStrike-A:**(Passive Action)[_-Any Skills that include HP damage are activated-_] Stun the Skill, then deal 4 HP damage to the entire party, then place 1 card from the Player's hand that used the Skill face down in front of them.
+	- **Totsugeki:**(Quick Action)[_-Opponent Draws a Card-_ & Discard 1 card] Opponent must put 1 card from their hand face down in front of them.
+Then that player take 6 HP damage.

+- **Ax3 - Type K:**  Suit: Charm / 30 HP / 6 Charm / 0~
+	- **CounterStrike-K:**(Passive Action)[_-Any Skills that include HP Recovery or Stun are activated-_] Stun the Skill, then deal 4 HP damage to the entire party, then place 1 card from the Player's hand that used the Skill face down in front of them.
+	- **Shinryu's Fang:**(Passive Action)[_-You declare a standard attack against an opponent that has face down card(s)-_] Your standard attacks accumulate the below effects for each face down card that your target opponent has:
+		- 1: x3 Damage for successful attacks
+		- 2: Attacks cannot be blocked
+		- 3: You may declare 3 attacks in a row this turn

+- **Ax3 - Type S:**  Suit: Knowledge / 30 HP / 6 Knowledge / 0~
+	- **CounterStrike-S:**(Passive Action)[_-Any Standard Attacks declared or any Skills are activated that do not include HP Damage-_] Stun the Skill, then deal 4 HP damage to the entire party, then place 1 card from the Player's hand that used the Skill face down in front of them.
+	- **Shinryu's Scales:**(Passive Action)[_-You take damage-_] Accumulate the following effects depending on the damage you're about to take.
+		- 4 or less: Opponent places 1 face down card in front of them
+		- 8 or less: Each player places 1 card face down in front of them
+		- greater than 8: Split the damage you're about to take 50/50 between you and your opponent.

+**Ultimate Class Skill:**
+- **Shock Artillery Type-A:**(Standard Action) [_-Ax3 Type A-_& Discard 1 Empathy Card]Each Opponent must draw a card from the Field Deck and put it in front of themselves face down.
+- **Shock Artillery Type-K:**(Standard Action)[_-Ax3 Type K-_ & Discard 1 Charm Card] Clear all face down cards off the field.
+You can make an extra standard attack for each card.
+- **Shock Artillery Type-S:**(Standard Action)[_-Ax3 Type S-_ & Discard 1 Knowledge card] All opponents takes 2 HP damage for each face down card they control

+### Special Skills
+- **Call Alzena:**
+	- **Lonely Crescent:** (Standard Action)[_-4+ face down cards-_] Deal 2 HP damage to everyone in your Opponents Party for every face down card.
+Then flip all face down cards.

+- **Call Ciel:**
+	- **Chain Strike:**(Standard Action)[_-Control at least 3 face down cards in total with your other Party Members-_] Flip all face down cards face up.
+Add all of the numbers listed on the cards together.
+You and your party members may each take turns making attacks up to that number.

+- **Call Sharna:**
+	- **Empress:** (Standard Action)[_-2 pairs of 2 Cards of the same suit anywhere on the field OR 1 Card of each suit face up on the field-_ ] Every Party member draws 5 cards OR Recover All HP to all Party Members

+- **Scan:**(Free Action) Learn Remaining HP, Stats, and 1 unknown ability of the current target.

+### Storyteller
+**Cat Fuyusaka** -- HP / ?~

+__**Class Goal**__
+Come in clutch and assist the three travelers of legend in their final trial.

+__**Skills:**__
+- **Tabula Rasa:** (Passive Action)[_-Full Wipe-_]Raise Party with Full HP.
+- **Phae Embrace:**(Passive Action)[_-at least 1 full wipe has happened & End Phase of any Player's Turn-_] Gain 1 HP and draw 2 Cards.
+**Phantasia's Blessing:**(Passive Action)[_-At least 4 total deaths have happened-_] Cat will enter the battle as fully playable character and assume the last spot in the turn order.

+__**Ultimate Class Skills:__
+- **Sidhee's Light:**(Free Action) Opponent takes 15 HP damage.
+- **Temporal Suspension:**(Free Action) Until your next turn, Your Opponent cannot use any 'CounterStrike' abilities, or change "Ax3" Models.